krut62134/TurbDDT_analysisScripts/README.md

 python3 create_traj.py
 ```

 This is a serial code that reads all particle files and writes the temperature and density trajectories.
+The trajectories will be named after the tags of the particles.
+So if you have say 100000 particles, you should have 100000 trajectories.
 The process should not take longer than 2 hours.

 **Note:** If you encounter memory issues, use the `create_traj_mpi_restartable.py` script instead.
 You will need to update the column indices and file paths in this script as well.
 Execute it using the number of processes available to you.
 You can also increase the number of nodes to increase memory.